lemonmade/quilt/documentation/features/routing.md

 }
 ```

-When you declare routes with the `useRoutes()` hook, Quilt assumes they never change.
-If your routes do change — for example, they depend on some data about the user that you fetch, or on some piece of context — you can provide a dependency array as the last argument.
+When you declare routes with the `routes` prop or the `useRoutes()` hook, Quilt assumes they never change.
+If your routes do change — for example, they depend on some data about the user that you fetch, or on some piece of context — you can make the routes dynamic by providing a dependency array as the last argument to `useRoutes()`.
 This dependency array works just like the one you would pass to [`useMemo()`](https://reactjs.org/docs/hooks-reference.html#usememo) or [`useCallback()`](https://reactjs.org/docs/hooks-reference.html#usecallback) hooks.

 ```tsx
 import {Routing, useRoutes, useCookie} from '@quilted/quilt';